-.
-There are different drivetrain configurations and one of the most common ones is AWD (All wheel drive) system, in this article, we are going to look at whether can you get a chevy Trax with an AWD system? read on.
+There are different drivetrain configurations and one of the most common ones is AWD (All wheel drive) system.
+In this article, we are going to look at whether you can get a chevy Trax with an AWD system.

 What is AWD?